Battle of Heartbreak Crossroads: Americans break contact

 When Bradley finally learned that the Germans had attacked the American lines in five places across an 80-mile (130 km) front in the Ardennes, he knew the Allies were in for a fight.
 During the morning of 17 December, elements of the 23rd Infantry Regiment, 2nd Infantry Division were attacked by a numerically superior force of German infantry and tanks.
 They repulsed the first six waves with heavy casualties, leading to a last ditch defense.
 Heavy machine gunner Richard Cowan was later awarded the Medal of Honor for single-handedly killing an estimated one hundred of the enemy before his unit withdrew.
-At 1230 on 17 December, Gerow finally got permission from Hodges to break contact and withdraw towards the twin villages.
+At 12:30 on 17 December, Gerow finally got permission from Hodges to break contact and withdraw towards the twin villages.

 Withdrawal to Elsenborn Ridge

 During the night of 16 and dawn of 17 December, General Robertson consolidated his and other forces that had only a day before captured the vital crossroads at Wahlerscheid.
 To the east of Rocherath and Krinkelt, the Germans had made a deep penetration and were liable at any moment to come bursting out of the forest.
 The U.S. had to hold the twin villages to allow the 2nd ID with its heavy weapons and vehicles to reach positions around Elsenborn intact.
 The 99th Division had already put its last reserve into the battle.
 The 2nd ID with the attached 395th were left to defend the endangered sector of the corridor south.

 The 9th Infantry Regiment pulled back to another crossroads in the forest at Baracken, about 5 mi to the south of the cross roads at Wahlerscheid.
 The other units moved south through the area near the twin villages.
 Robertson moved his headquarters from Wirtzfeld, south and west of the twin villages, to Elsenborn, just west of the ridge line.
-Robertson also informed General Leonard T. Gerow, commander of V Corps, that he intended to hold the twin villages until troops east of the villages had retreated through them to the ridge line, which then would become the next line of defense.
+Robertson also informed Gerow that he intended to hold the twin villages until troops east of the villages had retreated through them to the ridge line, which then would become the next line of defense.
 This defensive line was intended to safeguard the key high ground on Elsenborn Ridge from the German advance.

 The Americans later regretted their failure to destroy the pillboxes at the crossroads when they were forced to recapture the area again in early February 1945.